-The largest man-made lake in western Europe, Rutland Water has something for everyone.
-The attractive 3,100 acre reservoir has an international reputation for providing a balance of sport, leisure and wildlife conservation and offers everyone the opportunity to try something new.
+The largest man-made lake in western Europe, Rutland Water offers something for everyone.
+The stunning 3,100 acre reservoir has an international reputation for providing a balance of sport and leisure facilities and wildlife conservation and it offers everyone the opportunity to try something new.

-Information about the reservoir, its habitats, the birdwatching centre, Osprey project, events and various activities.
+Rutland Water’s Visitor Centre is a treasure-trove of fascinating information about the reservoir, its habitats, the birdwatching centre, Osprey project, events and other activities.

 Miles of traffic-free pathways on the edge of Rutland Water.
 There are hire facilities offering everything from mountain bikes, tandems, kids bikes, trailer bikes and buggies.

 Sailing and Windsurfing is really big on Rutland Water!
 There are a number of regattas each year which attract some of the top professional sailors and windsurfers in the country.
 The place to launch from and hire equipment is Rutland Sailing Club at Whitwell.